Chesapeake Bay Retriever as a Therapy Dog

 Chesapeake Bay Retrievers are known for their loyalty, intelligence, and affectionate nature.
 Their temperament is patient and forgiving, which is critical in therapy settings where unpredictable situations may arise.

-• Empathy and Sensitivity: This breed shows high emotional intelligence, often reacting positively to the emotions and needs of individuals they interact with.
+- Empathy and Sensitivity: This breed shows high emotional intelligence.
+They often react positively to the emotions and needs of individuals they interact with.
 Their ability to sense emotional shifts and respond empathetically enhances their role in therapy.

-• Calmness and Stability: Though naturally energetic, Chesapeake Bay Retrievers have the ability to exhibit calmness when trained properly, making them adaptable to the peace and quiet required in many therapeutic environments.
+- Calmness and Stability: Though naturally energetic, Chesapeake Bay Retrievers can exhibit calmness when trained properly.
+This makes them adaptable to the peace and quiet required in many therapeutic environments.

 Environments Where Chesapeake Bay Retriever Excels